mlibrary/design-system-docs/src/pages/content-pages/writing-about-the-library.md

 When providing attribution to the library for items in our collection, photographs, sponsorship, and other external engagement, cite the "University of Michigan Library."

+{% callout "block" %}
-> Image courtesy of the University of Michigan Library.
+Image courtesy of the University of Michigan Library.
+{% endcallout %}

 For sponsorship of exhibits, events, and awards, credit U-M Library rather than the name of an individual division, department, or unit.